Installing Backing Boards for Heavy Fixtures

 When You Need Backing Behind Drywall

 Any fixture that weighs more than 50 pounds needs solid backing.
+The Gypsum Association recommends solid wood backing for all heavy-mount applications.
 This includes:

 • Large TVs and heavy artwork